AndyMelnik/iot-query-probe/README.md

 ## Support

-For issues and feature requests, please use the [GitHub Issues](https://github.com/AndyMelnik/iot-query-probe/issues) page.
+THis is AS IS app.
+For questions, please use the [GitHub Issues](https://github.com/AndyMelnik/iot-query-probe/issues) page.

 ---

-Made with ❤️ for the IoT community